larsbaunwall/Beolyd5/src/ui/README.md

 Running it locally is easy:

-Clone this repo and run `npm tauri dev` in this directory.
+Clone this repo and run `npm install` & `npm run tauri dev` in this directory.

+This will spawn a new application process with the web project embedded.

+The website is also available from any browser on `http://localhost:1421`

 ## Hardware